questionmark/TinCan.NET/README.md

 * Merged all changes from original TinCan.NET repository upto Release 1.3.0.0
 * Added GitHub action to publish to Nuget feed

+Modifications done by Naresh Vadala (Questionmark)
+* Add public property Headers to RemoteLrs class to add custom headers to request.
+* Added optional property to SaveStatementsAsync which takes timestamp parameter to add it to the payload

 # Parent Project

 No new updates in parent project.
 Last checked: 2nd July, 2022